TomasHubelbauer/raspi-mouse-jiggler/readme.md

 # Raspberry Pi Mouse Jiggler

-This repository hosts Arduino code for turning an Arduino Leonardo into a mouse jiggler.
+This repository hosts Raspi code for turning an Pi Pico into a mouse jiggler.

 ## What?
 Why?